 Triennial Review and Basin Plan Amendment Process

 California Water Code section 13240 directs the State and Regional Water Boards to periodically review and update basin plans.
 The Clean Water Act (33 U.S.C. § 303(c)(1)) directs states to review water quality standards every three years (triennial review) and, as appropriate, modify and adopt new standards.
-The Triennial Review process allows the Regional Water Board to keep pace with changes in regulations, new technologies and policies, and physical changes within the North Coast Region.
+The Triennial Review process allows the North Coast Water Board to keep pace with changes in regulations, new technologies and policies, and physical changes within the North Coast Region.

 During the Triennial Review process, basin planning issues are formally identified and ranked.
 These and other modifications to the Basin Plan are implemented through basin plan amendments as described below.
-In addition, the Regional Water Board can amend the Basin Plan as needed.
+In addition, the North Coast Water Board can amend the Basin Plan as needed.
 Such amendments need not coincide with the Triennial Review process.

 All basin plan and statewide plan amendments are subject to the California Environmental Quality Act (CEQA).
 The basin planning process has been certified by the Secretary of Resources as being exempt from CEQA’s requirement for preparation of an environmental impact report (EIR) or negative declaration and initial study (Code of Regs., title 14, § 15251).
 Amending the Basin Plan involves the preparation of an amendment, environmental review, and a staff report.

 Workshops may be held before formal action on an amendment is scheduled.
 Public input is solicited before formal action is taken.
 The public participation efforts are intended to foster public awareness through the open process of governmental decision-making.
 Input from interested persons may be through written correspondence, public workshop sessions, or at the hearing.
-Following a public review period and response to public comments, the Regional Water Board can adopt the amendment at a public hearing.
+Following a public review period and response to public comments, the North Coast Water Board can adopt the amendment at a public hearing.
 During the hearing, the Board considers testimony specific to the proposed amendment.
-This process allows the Regional Water Board to consider each potential amendment on its own merits, to thoroughly identify the problem, to consider alternatives for action, and to assess the expected environmental impact of the proposed action.
+This process allows the North Coast Water Board to consider each potential amendment on its own merits, to thoroughly identify the problem, to consider alternatives for action, and to assess the expected environmental impact of the proposed action.

-Following adoption by the Regional Water Board, basin plan amendments and supporting documents are submitted to the State Water Board for review and approval.
-The State Water Board may approve the amendments or remand them to the Regional Water Board with directions for change.
+Following adoption by the North Coast Water Board, basin plan amendments and supporting documents are submitted to the State Water Board for review and approval.
+The State Water Board may approve the amendments or remand them to the North Coast Water Board with directions for change.
 Basin plan amendments must be reviewed and approved by the State Office of Administrative Law (OAL).
 For purposes of state law, all amendments take effect upon approval by the OAL.
 Adoption or revisions of federal surface water standards are subject to the approval of the US EPA.

 History of Basin Planning in the North Coast Region

-The Regional Water Board first adopted an interim Basin Plan in 1971.
+The North Coast Water Board first adopted an interim Basin Plan in 1971.
 This was a brief document, which was used until comprehensive basin plans for its two natural hydrologic basins, the Klamath River Basin 1A and the North Coastal Basin 1B, were developed.
-These plans were adopted by the Regional Water Board, and approved by the State Water Board in 1975.
-Also in 1975, the comprehensive plans were condensed into two abstracts, which were adopted by the Regional Water Board and approved by the State Water Board.
+These plans were adopted by the North Coast Water Board, and approved by the State Water Board in 1975.
+Also in 1975, the comprehensive plans were condensed into two abstracts, which were adopted by the North Coast Water Board and approved by the State Water Board.